TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-portal-alerts.md

 # Monitor Cosmos DB with Alerts

 Cosmos DB provides option to setup Alerts from the Azure Portal Alerts Blade.
-The Alerts are triggerred based on the Metrics exposed by Cosmos DB.
+The Alerts are triggered  based on the Metrics exposed by Cosmos DB.

 ## **Recommended documents**